course-details-portlet

 Course content

-Introduction to wireless channels (deterministic, empirical and stochastic models) and link budget.
-Capacity in wireless systems, signal-to-noise ratio and intermodulation.
+Introduction to wireless channels (deterministic, empirical and stochastic models).
+Link budget, signal-to-noise ratio.
 Noise factor and equivalent noise temperature.
+Intermodulation.
 Superheterodyne receiver and PLL.
 OFDM (Orthogonal Frequency Division Multiplexing).
-Error correcting codes (convolutional coding).
 Radio access and multi-user methods.
 Transmission lines, reflections and Smith chart.
-Antennas (as a system component).
+Introduction to antennas.

 Learning outcome